 St. Louis Practicalities

 Freeways and high-speed arteries reminiscent of Los Angeles make a car handy for navigating the St. Louis area—unless you have oodles of money for cab fares.
 Thanks to the city’s sad history of replacing its landmark buildings with blacktop, you’ll find plenty of parking lots around downtown.

 For food, The Hill neighborhood is hard to beat: Gian-Tony’s (5356 Daggett Ave., 314/772-4893) is perhaps the best of a dozen classic neighborhood Italian places.
 Wherever you go, try the toasted ravioli, a local treat.
-Near Washington University, another great place is the slightly kitschy Blueberry Hill (6504 Delmar Blvd., 314/727-4444), a retro-1950s diner that has an excellent jukebox, very good burgers, and enough real-life credibility to sometimes attract the likes of St. Louis-born father of rock ’n’ roll, Chuck Berry, to play impromptu gigs.
+Near Washington University, another great place is the slightly kitschy Blueberry Hill (6504 Delmar Blvd., 314/727-4444), a retro-1950s diner that has an excellent jukebox, good burgers, and enough real-life credibility to have attracted the likes of the late St. Louis-born father of rock ’n’ roll, Chuck Berry, to play impromptu gigs.

-St. Louis doesn’t have that much of a tourist trade (the muggy weather here in summer keeps most sensible people far away), so places to stay are relatively cheap.
-Hampton Inn at Gateway Arch (333 Washington Ave., 314/621-7900, $99 and up) is one of the more popular downtown hotels.
-The Hyatt Regency at the Arch (315 Chestnut St., 314/655-1234, $129 and up) is another.
-In a historic reincarnation, a quartet of stately old warehouses has been converted to house the Westin St. Louis (811 Spruce St., 314/621-2000, $200 and up), near the arch, the river, and the baseball stadium.
+St. Louis doesn’t have that much of a tourist trade—the muggy weather here in summer keeps most sensible people far away—so places to stay are relatively cheap.
+At the Gateway Arch, Hampton Inn St. Louis-Downtown (333 Washington Ave., 314/621-7900, $119 and up) is one of the more popular downtown hotels.
+The Hyatt Regency at the Arch (315 Chestnut St., 314/655-1234, $139 and up) is another.
+In a historic reincarnation, a quartet of stately old warehouses has been converted to house the Westin St. Louis (811 Spruce St., 314/621-2000, $136 and up), near the arch, the river, and the baseball stadium.